-- Parents must notify the school of absences by calling the Absentee Hotline before 8:00 AM.
-Dial 758-6800, press 1-3 for the Middle School, then 2 for the Absentee Hotline.
-(Please wait for each prompt.) - In order for a student to participate in an extracurricular event or an after school activity, the student must be in school for at least four hours of actual instruction (lunch is excluded).
+- Parents must notify the school of absences by calling the Main Office before 8:00 AM.
+Dial 758-6800, ext 2100. - In order for a student to participate in an extracurricular event or an after school activity, the student must be in school for at least four hours of actual instruction (lunch is excluded).